cmendible/cmendible.github.io/content/posts/2021/2021-11-08-aks-open_service_mesh_mtls.md

 ``` shell
 kubectl get meshconfig osm-mesh-config -n kube-system -o yaml | grep -i enablePermissiveTrafficPolicyMode
 ```

+> In this mode, OSM automatically discovers services that are a part of the service mesh and programs traffic policy rules on each Envoy proxy sidecar to be able to communicate with these services.

 ## Configure OSM to monitor a namespace